neatclass-workshop/neatclass-workshop.github.io/program.md

 permalink: /program/
 ---

+# Registration

+Registration is now open at <a href="https://www.icwsm.org/2022/index.html/#registration">https://www.icwsm.org/2022/index.html/#registration</a>.

+Note that it is possible to register for the workshop only at a much lower rate than the full-conference fees.

 # Program

 The official program will be published after the decisions of paper acceptance have been finalised (29th April 2022).